flutter/website/src/release/breaking-changes/primary-scroll-controller-desktop.md

 The implementation changes `ScrollView.primary` to be nullable, with the fallback decision-making being relocated to the `PrimaryScrollController`.
-When `primary` is null, and no `ScrollController` has been provided, the `ScrollView` will look up the `PrimaryScrollController` and instead calls `shouldInherit` to determine if the given `ScrollView` should use the `PrimaryScrollController`.
+When `primary` is null, and no `ScrollController` has been provided, the `ScrollView` will look up the `PrimaryScrollController` and instead call `shouldInherit` to determine if the given `ScrollView` should use the `PrimaryScrollController`.

-The new members of the `PrimaryScrollController` class, `automaticallyInheritForPlatforms`, and `scrollDirection` are evaluated in `shouldInherit`, allowing users clarity and control over the `PrimaryScrollController`'s behavior.
+The new members of the `PrimaryScrollController` class, `automaticallyInheritForPlatforms` and `scrollDirection`, are evaluated in `shouldInherit`, allowing users clarity and control over the `PrimaryScrollController`'s behavior.

 By default, backwards compatibility is maintained for mobile platforms.
-`PrimaryScrollController.shouldInherit` will return true for vertical `ScrollView`s.
-On desktop, this will return false by default.
+`PrimaryScrollController.shouldInherit` returns true for vertical `ScrollView`s.
+On desktop, this returns false by default.

 <!-- skip -->
 ```dart